fernandagil/ms4-plants-shop/README.md

 # Plantas&co.
 Shop
 ![Plantas&co.
 Shop](readme-files/amiresponsive.jpg)
 Plantas&co. is a fictitious online shop that sells all kinds of indoor plants, but also dry flowers bouquets.
-Besides shopping, users of Plantas&co. will find a blog where both beginners and expers can find some useful tips on how to take care of their plants.
+Besides shopping, users of Plantas&co. will find a blog where both beginners and experts can find some useful tips on how to take care of their plants.

 ---
 #### CONTENT